Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Monte Carlo Simulations

-We calculate confidence intervals by inverting Chatterjee's statistic only, searching over a grid of 1,000 nodes in $(0,1)$ to find points that are in the set defined in \eqref{eq.confidenceset}, and then take the minimum and the maximum.
-For welfare loss, we consider a hypothetical price change $\bm{\Delta}=(0.5,0.8,0.2)$ with consumption fixed at $(0.2,0.6,0.8)$.
-We maximize the consumer surplus loss \eqref{eq.CS} under one of the four constraints: \begin{itemize} \item[i)] Confidence intervals and $\sum_{k}\theta_{k}=1$; \item[ii)] Confidence intervals only; \item[iii)] $\theta_{k}\in [10^{-6},1]$ and $\sum_{k}\theta_{k}=1$; \item[iv)] $\theta_{k}\in [10^{-6},1]$ only. \end{itemize} For constraints ii) and iv), we maximize equation \eqref{eq.CS} simply by evaluating it at the upper bounds of the $\theta_{k}$s.
-For constraints i) and iii), we use the CVXR package for R \citep{CVXR} to conduct optimization.
+For the welfare loss, we consider a hypothetical price change $\bm{\Delta}=(0.5,0.8,0.2)$ with consumption fixed at $(0.2,0.6,0.8)$.
+We maximize the standardized welfare loss function \eqref{eq.objst} under one of the four constraints: \begin{itemize} \item[i)] Confidence intervals and $\sum_{k}\theta_{k}=1$; \item[ii)] Confidence intervals only; \item[iii)] $\theta_{k}\in [10^{-6},1]$ and $\sum_{k}\theta_{k}=1$; \item[iv)] $\theta_{k}\in [10^{-6},1]$ only. \end{itemize} For constraints ii) and iv), we maximize equation \eqref{eq.objst} simply by evaluating it at the upper bounds of the $\theta_{k}$s.
+For constraints i) and iii), we use the \texttt{CVXR} package for R \citep{CVXR} to conduct optimization.
 See Appendices \ref{appx.implement} for details.
-Note that the maximum welfare change under iii) and iv) are constant in sample size.
-The actual welfare change is 0.507.
+Note that the maximum loss under iii) and iv) are constant across different sample sizes.
+The true value of the standardized welfare loss is 0.525.

-Table \ref{tab.CI} presents the results, averaged over $500$ simulation replications.
-In Panel A, all the bounds of the $(1-0.1/3)$-confidence sets shrink towards the true parameters as $n$ increases.
-For welfare loss bounds in Panel B, when $n$ is relatively small, constraint i) yields the best results since it exploits more structures of the model.
-However, when the sample size is sufficiently large, the difference between the results under i) and ii) becomes very small, implying that the information contained in the confidence sets dominates as the sample size increases.
-Meanwhile, the upper bounds become tighter and closer to the true welfare change as the sample size increases.